dailydffr/linux-guides/ArchBuildGuide.md

 | **Sony VAIO**           | `F11` or `Assist` button               | `F2`                  |
 ```

-Once in the boot device menu, you *should* see two familliar entries: ARCHLINUX and RECOVERY... these *should* be self explanitory, but RECOVERY will boot into your recovery partition.
+Once in the boot device menu, you *should* see two familiar entries: ARCHLINUX and RECOVERY... these *should* be self explanitory, but RECOVERY will boot into your recovery partition.
 Doing this should be temporary, so on the next reboot your system will load into ARCHLINUX as we set previously with `efibootmgr`.

 ---

-# SECTION 9: BUTTON IT UP!
+# SECTION 10: BUTTON IT UP!

 This section configures a staged, user-mediated recovery update system.
 Recovery updates are applied only after at least one safe reboot of the main OS, and the user explicitly confirms applying the updates.
 Only packages that exist on the recovery partition are staged.